Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Vultik Kastine.md

 - Set bounty on Suave believing that he has dark ulterior motives

 - After the great fire worm destroyed much of Honos, he resigned from his position as King of Honos.

+- Attended the Eastern Conclave.

+- After the complete restructuring of the Empire caused by the Eastern Conclave, Vultik rules Honos once again.
+	- Considered a potential Emperor in the succession line, but will refuse in order to prioritize Honos.

+- Weary of [[Faywharf]] and their growing influence.